Nest Legacy

 decorator, and returns the parsed and validated (if using Zod) request params, query and body.

-As Typescript cannot infer class method parameter types from an implemented interface, we need to explicitly define the type for the request parameter using the NestRequestShapes
+As TypeScript cannot infer class method parameter types from an implemented interface, we need to explicitly define the type for the request parameter using the NestRequestShapes

 type.